-- The child will identify positive attributes in others with adult support. - The child will offer compliments to other whit support of scripts or picture cues. - Level 2: - The child will offer simple compliments to others with prompts. - The child will use specific and meaningful compliments with support. - Level 3: - The child will independently offer genuine and specific compliments to peers.

-The child will use compliments that reflect genuine observations and appreciation.
+- Level 1: - The child will identify positive attributes in others with adult support. - The child will offer compliments to others with the support of scripts or picture cues. - Level 2: - The child will offer simple compliments to others with prompts. - The child will use specific and meaningful compliments with support. - Level 3: - The child will independently offer genuine and specific compliments to peers. - The child will use compliments that reflect genuine observations and appreciation.